spooky-oysters/Bangazon-Command-Line-Application/README.md

 ### Managers
 All managers take, as part of their constructors, a DatabaseInterface object.
 They communicate with the database and essentially manage the database actions related to a specific feature or data model.

-For example, the CustomerManager manages the database queries relate to data.
+For example, the CustomerManager manages the database queries related to customer data.

-### Menus
+### Menu
 The menu classes control the visual interaction of the program and accept user input.
 These classes allow the program to coordinate between user input and Managers.

 ### Models